hardware-is-not-software/kirppis/specifications/day2.md

 - Discovered the structure of collections: categories, items, users, and tests
 - Identified the user data structure and how IDs are stored in MongoDB

+### 4. Multiple Image Support

+We implemented support for multiple images per item:

+- Updated the `Item` interface to include an `imageUrls` array property
+- Modified the `ItemFormPage` to support uploading multiple images
+- Added a grid view to display all uploaded images with the ability to remove individual images
+- Created a gallery view in the `ItemDetailPage` with navigation arrows and thumbnails
+- Added an indicator in the `ItemsPage` to show when an item has multiple images

+### 5. Currency Selection Feature

+We added support for multiple currencies:

+- Updated the `.env` file to include available currencies and a default currency
+- Created a currency utility module with functions for formatting prices and handling currency symbols
+- Updated the `Item` interface to include a currency field
+- Modified the `ItemFormPage` to include a currency selection dropdown next to the price input
+- Updated the item display in `ItemDetailPage` and `ItemsPage` to show prices with the correct currency symbol
+- Implemented proper formatting for different currencies (e.g., JPY without decimal places, NOK with symbol after the amount)

+### 6. Docker Documentation

+We created comprehensive Docker documentation:

+- Added a `DOCKER.md` file with instructions for running the application in Docker
+- Included details on prerequisites, building and starting containers, and accessing the application
+- Provided configuration information for environment variables
+- Added troubleshooting tips for common issues
+- Included guidance for development in Docker

+### 7. Error Handling and UX Improvements

+We enhanced error handling and user experience:

+- Added robust error handling for image loading failures
+- Implemented fallback mechanisms to ensure images always display properly
+- Created a placeholder SVG image for when no image is available
+- Added validation for required fields in forms
+- Improved the UI with loading indicators and error messages

 ## How to Use What We Did

 ### Admin Page User Management